Where is the course delivered?

 What are the College attendance requirements?

-- Students will attend up to four days a week.
+- Students will attend up to five days a week

 Are there any additional costs for the course?